 June 23, 2021

-President Signs Executive Order on Improving the Nation’s Cybersecurity: Where do we go from here?
+President Signs Executive Order for Improving the Nation’s Cybersecurity Efforts

 President Biden’s intent behind signing this Executive Order is a step towards modernizing cybersecurity defenses by safeguarding federal networks and enhancing information exchange between the U.S. government and the private sector on cyber affairs.
 Today, cybersecurity incidents such as SolarWinds, Microsoft Exchange, and the Colonial Pipeline are highlighting the lack of cybersecurity defense leaving the public and private sector entities vulnerable to attacks.

 What’s Improving with this Executive Order in Place?

 Some of the key objectives of the Executive Order include:

 - Removing barriers from information sharing between the government and the private sector.